 -

-Studies suggest that the origin of Katsura Imperial Villa dates back to the early 17th century.
+The origin of Katsura Rikyu dates back to the early 17th century.
 It was when Prince Toshihito constructed the original main building.